ARCH2006/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:ARCHANA S RegisterNumber:212223040019
 */
 ```
 module exp9( input clk, rst_n, input t,